Programmers-Paradise/CodeMatics/Problems/Questions/Mathematics/Game Theory/Fundamentals/Game Classifications/Symmetric_vs_Asymmetric.md

-# Symmetric vs. Asymmetric Games in Game Theory
+# Symmetric vs. Asymmetric Games

 ## Introduction
 In game theory, classifying a strategic interaction as either **symmetric** or **asymmetric** is a fundamental first step in its analysis.
 This distinction is based on whether the players are interchangeable.